rootflags/tis-clone/HOWTO.md

 Account Prep:
 * Get a TIS (techinfo.toyota.com) account, log in via Firefox or Chrome, then view your cookies.
 You can do this on any computer you choose - it does not need to be the same one you'll be using to download
-* Edit the .cookies.txt and update anything different.
+* Edit /tis-clone/cookies.txt and update anything different.
 Note that for non-session cookies you'll need to convert the current date plus a few days to the unix epoch date, then update those cookie fields
 * Leave your web browser open in the background while downloading so your sessions cookies stay valid

 Download Prep: